mitchty/mitchty.github.com/_posts/2012-11-17-freebsd-fileserver.md

        /bin/sh -x /tmp/usb/freebsd9-zfs-install.sh

 Once its finished reboot, add a user, and finally give root a password.
-Feel fre to admire the new shiny install before the new car smell wears off.
+Feel free to admire the new shiny install before the new car smell wears off.
 I'll cover more of the setup in later posts.

 ## Notes on 4k sector drives